ShredEagle/snacman/src/libs/snac-renderer/snac-renderer/doc/README.md

 A complication arises for Nodes: should they cache their bounding box?
 Nodes can have an `Object`, plus potential children nodes (with transformations).
 The transformations change the bounding boxes, and if they are dynamic it means cached AABB has to be recomputed each time.

+#### Open question: How to model material / techniques / effects / passes

+This is the big one, I am not sure what they should model (and suspect those names are meaning different things in different designs).

+Sometimes one read things such as "A material might have multiple passes."(https://realtimecollisiondetection.net/blog/?p=86).
+Who controls when a pass is executed?
+Does it mean that a material itself requests the different passes?
+Or is it a higher level graph that is picking within available passes?

 ## Validation scene